Douglas Hope

 Douglas Davidson Hope (born 6 April 1944 in Erskine, Renfrewshire) is a Scottish former association football referee who refereed over 1,000 matches, the last being the Scottish Cup Final of 1994.

+He was joint vice-chairman, with Roger Jeffrey Hipkiss, of Wolverhampton Wanderers F. C. from 1982 to 1986.

 His brother Kenny Hope refereed the 1987 Scottish Cup Final.